msncakma/WardenIPS/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/msncakma/WardenIPS/master/install.sh)"
 ```

-What the installer does:
+What the Installer Does:

-- Installs required system dependencies.
+- Installs required system dependencies (curl, git, ipset, iptables, etc.).
-- Fetches or updates the project files.
+- Fetches or updates the project files from the repository.
 - Creates and repairs the Python virtual environment if needed.
-- Installs Python dependencies.
+- Installs Python dependencies from `requirements.txt`.
-- Creates a dedicated `wardenips` service user by default and prepares runtime ownership automatically.
+- Creates a dedicated `wardenips` service user and prepares runtime ownership automatically.
-- Preserves the previous `config.yaml`, then merges any newly added template keys from `config_backup.yaml` into the active config.
+- Preserves the previous `config.yaml`, then merges any newly added template keys automatically.
+- Downloads initial GeoLite2-ASN.mmdb from Loyalsoldier/geoip for ASN lookups.
-- Grants the service account read access to the SSH log path and adds it to `adm` on Debian/Ubuntu-style systems.
+- Grants the service account read access to system logs (SSH, Nginx, etc.).
 - Enables the dashboard by default on `127.0.0.1:7680`.
 - Installs and enables the systemd service.
-- Installs a `wardenips` command wrapper so common checks do not require changing into the install directory.
+- Installs a professional, colorized `wardenips` CLI command wrapper with integrated help.
+- Traps errors with line numbers for easier troubleshooting.

 Dashboard auth notes: